ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/03_slides/ccfb_ss25_04_flow_slides.md

 --

 <br />
-When we call this function, it *gives* a value, the random number.
+When we call this function, it *gives* us back a value, the random number.

 ---
 ## The `random` Function

+One function can be used in multiple ways:

+--

 * `random(-5, 5)` returns values between -5 and 5
     * Starting at -5, and up to, but not including, 5

 --

-If only one argument is passed to the function, it will return a float between zero and the value of the argument.

 * `random(5)` returns values between 0 and 5
     * Starting at zero, and up to, but not including, 5

+???
+* If only one argument is passed to the function, it will return a float between zero and the value of the argument.

 --